How to Create a 90-Day Marketing Plan

 - Smaller time blocks allow you to stay in tune with change and meet market demands, without detouring from your master goal.

-- Your master plan will not become irrelevant because your 90-day goals will continue to drive it forward with greater vision of the finish line.
+- Your master plan will not become irrelevant because your 90-day goals will continue to drive it forward with a greater vision of the finish line.

 - If your business is new you can chunk your 90-day marketing plan into 30-day segments to create an action plan: Learn (1–30 days), Construct (31–60 days) and Prioritize (61–90 days).